80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a low noise made by animals in their throat, usually when they are angry

-Example sentenceThe dog was barking and growling at the stranger.
+Example in a sentenceThe dog was barking and growling at the stranger.

 35. Giggle